SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 curl -s https://raw.githubusercontent.com/SumoLogic/sumologic-kubernetes-collection/master/deploy/docker/setup/setup.sh \
   | bash -s - -d false -y false <api_endpoint> <access_id> <access_key>
 ```
 NOTE: You'll need to set `-d` and `-y` to false so the script does not download the YAML file or deploy the resources into your cluster yet.
+To use a different cluster name than the defualt `kubernetes`, add the `-k <cluster_name>` parameter.
 Details on the parameters are explained [here](#automatic-source-creation-and-setup-script).

 _Soon this step will not be needed after we move the collection setup into a helm hook.
 Stay tuned._